Freedom-Networks/video-without-flash/README.md

 <i>Do not esitate to fork and add your own parser</i>

 * Step 1 : Add the name of your parser without the .jsm extension in the browser variable "extensions.vwof.modules" you can do it with about:config for test purposes or do it permanently in src/defaults/preferenes/vwof.js
-The boolean value (parsername:1) is eather if your parser is activated or not.
+The boolean value (parsername:1) indicate the activation or not by default of the plugin (it can be set mannually by the user in the preference pane).

 * Step 2 : Create a jsm file in the modules directory